AlexZelenin/QtAutoClicker/README.md

 # QtAutoClicker

-Simple Windows application for automation mouse click\n And automation keyboard
+Simple Windows application for automation mouse and keyboard